WiliTest/scrapy/docs/intro/tutorial.rst

 Creating a project
 ==================

 Before you start scraping, you will have to set up a new Scrapy project.
-Enter a directory where you'd like to store your code and run::
+Open your OS shell, enter the directory where you'd like to store your code and run::

     scrapy startproject tutorial